SurenBono/cc/README.md

 Wallets:
 ![](pic/wallet.png)
 my favorite was Komodo DEX wallet
-.. after accumulated enough VRSC (~5) tested swapping to LTC where i successfully transferred to my government verified exchange in my country Luno Malaysia ... later transfered it to Bybit Exchange for 1% APR staking reward .. at least it grows
+.. after accumulated enough VRSC (~5) tested swapping to LTC where i successfully transferred to my government verified exchange in my country Luno Malaysia ... later transfered it to Bybit Exchange for 1% APR staking reward .. at least it grows .. let's see its progression after ~ 5 years ... it's not for a Lambo..like right now !
 ** dont move it a lot ..there are fees involved
 _______________________________________

 Example running (*.Appimage) on Ubuntu
+This one requires USD 100 for use for identity ..
+Ignore this app...use other alternatives like Komodo wallet..

 ![Alt text](pic/Verus-Desktop-Ubuntu.png)